Picovoice/orca/binding/android/README.md

 ## Usage

+Orca supports two modes of operation: streaming and single synthesis.
+In the streaming synthesis mode, Orca processes an incoming text stream in real-time and generates audio in parallel.
+In the single synthesis mode, a complete text is synthesized in a single call to the Orca engine.

 Create an instance of the engine with the Orca Builder class by passing in the accessKey, modelPath and Android app
 context: